Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/Scenarios/README.rst

    Flat allocation zone which is not impacted by Lake Hawea levels.
 The location of the Grandview-Hawea Flat boundary was approximately defined by the inferred Grandview Fault location.
 The Grandview Fault is thought to uplift basement rock above the Hawea Flat groundwater levels and therefore prevent the lake levels from impacting the groundwater in this area.
-Because the Grandview Fault is not well defined we suggest that areas show #todo this part doesn't make sense with the current sentence, in the Grandview allocation zone could be reassigned to the Hawea Flat allocation zone if further investigation shows that water levels at that location are impacted by the Lake Hawea levels and that it would be reasonable to infer that groundwater flows from the lake to the area of interest.
+Because the location of the Grandview Fault is not well defined we suggest that areas in the Grandview allocation zone could be reassigned to the Hawea Flat allocation zone if further investigation shows that water levels at that location are impacted by the Lake Hawea levels and that it would be reasonable to infer that groundwater flows from the lake to the area of interest.